 The idea behind this thermal expansion calculator is simple: if you heat a material, it expands.
 If you cool it down, it shrinks.
-How much?
+How much though?
 Well, it depends on the property of the material called the "thermal expansion coefficient".
 In this article, we explain this concept in more detail.
 If you want to learn the thermal expansion equation, just keep reading!

 What is thermal expansion?

 Let's begin with the general idea of thermal expansion: why does it even take place?
-Every material is composed of molecules, stuffed more or less densely.
+Every material is composed of molecules stuffed together more or less densely.
 When we increase the temperature of the material, what we really do is supply energy (if you don't believe it, try the specific heat calculator).
-Obviously, energy cannot disappear, it just changes its form into kinetic energy (see kinetic energy calculator).
+Obviously, energy cannot disappear; it just changes its form into kinetic energy (see kinetic energy calculator).

-Linear vs volumetric expansion
+Linear vs. volumetric expansion

 Volumetric expansion, on the other hand, is three-dimensional.
 If a material is isotropic (has the same properties in all directions), it expands uniformly.
 Let's take a real-life example − opening a closed glass jar with a metal lid.
 You might find it difficult, but after pouring some hot water on the lid, it gives way more easily.
-It happens because the lid expanded much faster than glass.
+It happens because the lid expands much faster than glass.

 Thermal expansion equation

-ΔL = a * L₁ * (T₂ - T₁)
+Linear expansion: ΔL = aL₁(T₂ - T₁)

-ΔV = b * V₁ * (T₂ - T₁)
+Volumetric expansion: ΔV = bV₁(T₂ - T₁)